6 min. to read.

 An Attitude Multi-Vitamin

 Consider that attitudes are ways of being.
-They are a package of emotions, story and values that shape the way you act.
-Think of them as paths you can take.
+They are a package of emotions, story, and values that shape the way you act.
+Think of them as the way you travel your life path.
 Just as there are attitudes that can limit your growth, there are others that can propel you forward in growth.
 (Here’s a great conversation about just that.)

 Here are five.